Hierarchical matching, separately at each hierarchical level

 regex pattern to match the hierarchical columns in

-are specified, the hierarchical columns are assumed to be all column names that are common to bothraw
+patternorbyarguments.
+Or, if neitherpatternorbyare specified, the hierarchical columns are assumed to be all column names that are common to bothrawandref.
+See specifying_columns.- pattern_ref

 regex pattern to match the hierarchical columns in

-, so only need to specify if the hierarchical columns have different names inraw
+ref.
+Defaults topattern, so only need to specify if the hierarchical columns have different names inrawandref.- by

 vector giving the names of the hierarchical columns in